-The Board has nominated 4 persons for election to the Fund's Board.
-Each of these nominees currently serves on the Fund's Board.
-In accordance with the Fund's Declaration, the Trustees have been divided into three classes (each a "Class"): Class I, Class II and Class III.
-The Trustees in each Class serve until the annual meeting for the year indicated: Class I, 2017, Class II, 2018 and Class III, 2016 or, if later, until their respective successors are elected and qualified.
+The Board has nominated three persons for election to the Fund's Board.
+Each of these nominees currently serves on the Fund's Board and is thus sometimes referred to as a "nominee Trustee".
+In accordance with the Declaration, the Trustees have been divided into three classes (each a "Class"): Class I, Class II and Class III.
+The Trustees in each Class serve until the annual meeting for the year indicated: Class I, 2020, Class II, 2021 and Class III, 2019 or, if later, until their respective successors are elected and qualified.
 At each subsequent annual meeting, the persons elected to the Class of Trustees whose terms are expiring will generally be nominated for a three-year term.
-Staggered terms are adopted by many boards and can have the effect of promoting greater stability and long-term perspective.
+Staggered terms are adopted by many closed-end fund boards and can have the effect of promoting greater stability and long-term perspective.
 Staggered terms also have the effect of limiting the ability of other entities or persons to acquire control of a board by delaying replacement of a majority of the board.
-If any nominee for any reason becomes unable to serve or is unwilling to serve, the persons named as proxies in the enclosed proxy card, in consultation with the Board, will vote for the election of such other person or persons as they may consider qualified.
-The Board has no reason to believe that any of the 4 nominees will be unable or unwilling to serve.
-Mses.
-Freeman and Johnson and Mr. Ebsworth are expected to serve the full term until the 2018 annual meeting.
-Mr. Willeke is expected to retire on December 31, 2015.
+If any nominee Trustee for any reason becomes unable to serve or is unwilling to serve, the persons named as proxies in the enclosed proxy card, in consultation with the Board, will vote for the election of such other person or persons as they may consider qualified.
+Each of the three nominee Trustees has agreed to continue to serve as a Trustee on the Board if elected by Shareholders.
+The nominee Trustees for Class II are expected to serve the full term until the 2021 annual meeting.

-The Board of the Fund proposes the following nominees for election at the Meeting:
+The Board of the Fund proposes the following nominee Trustees for election at the Meeting:

-E piration of

-Term if
+Ex piration of Term if

 Trustee Class Elected

-William R. Ebsworth Class II 2018 1
+William R. Ebsworth Class II 2021 1

-Jane A. Freeman Class II 2018 1
+Jane A. Freeman Class II 2021 1

-Judith M. Johnson Class II 2018 1
+Judith M. Johnson Class II 2021 1

-Donald C. Willeke Class II 2018 1